 - Scoop up meat mixture and form into 1-inch balls and place on baking sheet.

 - Once they are chilled, bake for about 25 minutes.
+Then serve!

+- This is easiest combined with an electric mixer.
 If you don't have one, you can always get in there with your hands because you want this combined well.
 Your hands may get messy but they will do a good job.

-Once cooked, they should be firm to the touch and golden brown on the outside.
+- Once cooked, they should be firm to the touch and golden brown on the outside.